castorini/chatty-goose/README.md

 ## Example Agent

-To run an interactive conversational search agent with ParlAI, simply run [`cqragent.py`](chatty_goose/agents/cqragent.py).
+To run an interactive conversational search agent with ParlAI, simply run [`chat.py`](chatty_goose/agents/chat.py).
 By default, we use the CAsT 2019 pre-built Pyserini index, but it is possible to specify other indexes using the `--from_prebuilt` flag.
 See the file for other possible arguments:

 ```
-python -m chatty_goose.agents.cqragent
+python -m chatty_goose.agents.chat
 ```

 Alternatively, run the agent using ParlAI's command line interface:

 ```
-python -m parlai interactive --model chatty_goose.agents.cqragent:ChattyGooseAgent
+python -m parlai interactive --model chatty_goose.agents.chat:ChattyGooseAgent
 ```

 We also provide instructions to deploy the agent to Facebook Messenger using ParlAI under [`examples/messenger`](examples/messenger/README.md).